-Pair that with her skills in human resources and you get a talent recruiter who is making a difference not only at Denver Water, but in the lives of many around her.
+Pair that with her skills in human resources and you get a talent manager who is making a difference not only at Denver Water, but in the lives of many around her.

 “I was raised in a household that spoke only Spanish,” Hernandez said.
-“In fact, I’m not even sure where I learned English — probably at school.”
+“In fact, I’m not even sure where I learned English — likely at school.”

 She’s one of many people at Denver Water who have successfully created a workforce of about 1,000 people that reflects the diversity of the metro area and the 1.5 million people we serve with reliable, high-quality water.

-“We devote a great deal of energy to hiring the most talented individuals who are the right fit for Denver Water.
+“In 2022, we’ll be focusing our energy on hiring the most diverse, inclusive and talented individuals for Denver Water.
 It’s important that the makeup of our workforce represents the rich diversity of our surrounding community,” Hernandez said.
 “Diversity brings people with different strengths and talents to our organization.”

-“When I started working in human resources, I realized I play a role in providing life-changing opportunities for people.
-I help people find jobs, and that’s very rewarding.”
+“When I began working in human resources, I realized I play a role in providing life-changing opportunities for people.
+I help people find jobs and that’s very rewarding.”

-In addition to her job as a recruiter, Hernandez heads Denver Water’s human resources community outreach program, which includes providing resume writing workshops, mock interviews, networking opportunities and other support services to a variety of community groups, particularly those serving minority and at-risk populations.
+In addition to her job as talent manager, Hernandez oversees Denver Water’s human resources community outreach program, which includes providing resume writing workshops, mock interviews, networking opportunities and other support services to a variety of community groups, particularly those serving minority and at-risk populations.